-You should be able to obtain a copy of the dedicated drainage easement for most significant washes or channels at the City or County records department (telephone numbers listed at the end of this booklet).
+You can obtain a copy of the dedicated drainage easement (public or private) for significant washes or channels at the city or county records department (see page 10 for contact information).
 In addition, request a copy of the current title report or plat of your lot or subdivision which will show the location and boundaries of any easements.